Home School (Thai TV series): Synopsis

 'Home School' is a new alternative boarding school set in the middle of a remote forest.
-Every three years, students who match the school's qualifications, with no more than 13 students per batch, will be chosen to study in a special curriculum that no other school has ever had.
+Every three years, no more than 13 students who meet the school's qualifications will be chosen to follow a special curriculum that no other school has ever had.

 For the full three years, all thirteen students must live, learn, eat, sleep, and survive in Home School.
 What was once supposed to be a boarding school for wealthy children that highlighted convenience, as the school's motto says, 'Learning that feels like home', has become a 'prison' for the children due to stringent restrictions, no facilities, no phones, and no internet.
 They have to eat, sleep, and wake up together.
 If one of them breaks the rules, the others also have to bear the consequences.
 However, who would have imagined that their lives would be forever changed by this new semester?